 If your “drunk” self is off bounds, don’t share posts and photos of yourself doing just that.
 However, remember that your clients revel in the fact that you are a person too, and they want to see posts about your family, your hobbies, and your general life.
 Remember to always offer a good mix of topics, though, from personal posts/photos to sharing useful information and articles about your topic of interest, etc. Too much posting about your business can be seen as pushy.
 Try to keep a decent balance.

-Promoting yourself online doesn’t have to be complicated to be impactful.
-Online is really where we want to be in this day and age, though, so all businesses should carefully consider the marketing section of their business plan.
+Promoting your business service or product online doesn’t have to be complicated to be impactful.
+Marketing online is really where we want to be in this day and age, so all businesses should carefully consider the online marketing section of their business plan.

 Do you need help with